sf105/sttp-book/_chapters/structural-based-testing.md

     <tr><td>8</td><td>F</td><td>F</td><td>F</td><td>F</td></tr>
 </table>

+Our goal will be to select $$N+1$$, in this case, $$3+1=4$$, tests.
+We go condition by condition.
-We start with selecting the pairs of combinations (or tests) for condition A:\\
+In this case, we start with selecting the pairs of combinations (or tests) for condition A:

-In test 1: A, B and C are all true and the outcome is true as well.
+* In test 1: A, B and C are all true and the outcome is true as well.
+We should look for another test in this table, where the value of A is flipped in comparison to test 1, but all others (B and C) are the same.
+In this case, we should look for a row where A=False, B=True, C=True.
+We find it in test 5.
+Now, look at the outcome of test 5: it's false.
-The test where A is changed and B and C are the same is test 5, as there A is false and B and C are still true.
-The outcome of test 5 is false, which is a different outcome than test 1 so we have found the pair {1, 5}.\\
+This means we just found a pair of tests, T1 and T5, where A is the only condition that changed, and the outcome also changed.
+This means, we just found a pair of tests where A independently affect the outcome.
+Let's keep the pair {T1, T5} in our list of tests.

-Now we try the next test.
+* Now we look at the next test.
-In test 2 A is again true, B is true and C is false.
-The test where B and C are the same is test 6.
+In test 2, A is again true, B is true, and C is false.
+We repeat the process: we search for a test where A is flipped in comparison to test 2, but B and C are the same (B=True, C=False).
+We find test 6.
-The outcome from test 6 (false) is not the same as the outcome of test 2 (true) so we also have the pair {2, 6}.\\
+The outcome from test 6 (false) is not the same as the outcome of test 2 (true), so this means that the pair of tests {T2, T6} is also able to independently show how A can affect the final outcome.\\

-We continue with the other combinations and find the pair {3, 7}.
+* We repeat the process for test 3.
+We will find that the pair {T3, T7} is also a good one.

+* We repeat the process for test 4 (A=True, B=False, C=False).
+Its pair is test 8 (A=False, B=False, C=False).
+However, note that
+the outcome of both tests is false.
+This means that the pair {T4, T8} does not really show how A can independently affect the outcome; after all, A is the only thing that changes, but the outcome is still the same...

+* We now repeat it up to test 8.
+We will not find any other suitable pair.

-Now we can go to B and we do the same as we did for A.
+* Now that we are done with condition A, we can go to condition B. And we repeat the same process, but now flipping the input of B, and keeping
-This time the possible pairs of combinations will be different:\\
-In the first one all the conditions are true, so we need to find the test where B is false and A and C are true.
-This is test 3, which has the same outcome so we cannot use this set.
+A and C the same.

+* For T1 (A=true, B=true, C=true), we search for a test where (A=true, B=false, C=true).
+We find test 3.
+However, the outcome is the same,
+so the pair {T1, T3} is not a good one to show the independence of B.

-If you continue with the other combinations you will only find the pair {2, 4}.
+* You will only find the pair {T2, T4} for combition B.

-The final one is condition C.
-Here also only one pair of combinations will work, which is {3, 4}.
+* The final condition is C. Here also only one pair of combinations will work, which is {T3, T4}.
+(To practice, you should do the entire process!)

-We now have all the pairs for each of the conditions:
+* We now have all the pairs for each of the conditions:

   - A: {1, 5}, {2, 6}, {3, 7}
   - B: {2, 4}
   - C: {3, 4}

-Now we are ready to select the combinations that we want to test.
+* Now we are ready to select the combinations that we want to test.
-For each condition we have to cover at least one of the pairs and we want to minimize the total amount of tests.
+For each condition (A, B, and C), we have to have at least one of the pairs.
+Moreover, we want to minimize the total amount of tests, and we know that we can do it with N+1 tests.

-We do not have any choices with conditions B and C, as we only found one pair for each.
+* We do not have any choices with conditions B and C, as we only found one pair for each.
 This means that we have to test combinations 2, 3 and 4.

-Now we need to make sure to cover a pair of A.
+* Now we need to make sure to cover a pair of A.
 To do so we can either add combination 6 or 7.
+Both are good.
+Let's pick, for example, 6.
+(Note: You can indeed have more than one set of tests that achieve 100% MC/DC; all solutions are equally valid and good!)

-Let's pick 6: The combinations that we need for MC/DC are {2, 3, 4, 6}.
+* The combinations that we need for 100% MC/DC coverage are {2, 3, 4, 6}.

-These are only 4 combinations/tests.
+These are only 4 combinations/tests we should focus.
 This is a lot better than the 8 tests we needed for the path coverage.
 {% include example-end.html %}

-In the example we saw that we need fewer tests when using MC/DC instead of path coverage.
+Indeed, in the example above, we saw that we need fewer tests when using MC/DC instead of path coverage.

-In fact for path coverage $$2^n$$ tests are needed, while only $$n + 1$$ tests are needed for MC/DC with $$n$$ being the amount of conditions.
-This is very significant for decisions with a lot of conditions.
+## Coverage subsumption

+TODO: write about it

+## How to use structural testing in practice

+TODO: write about it
+TODO: when to stop testing?

+## More exercises of Control-Flow Graphs

+TODO: more examples

 ## Exercises